RADIOCARBON DENDROCHRONOLOGY, ISOTOPE DENDROCLIMATOLOGY AND CONSERVATION OF MONUMENTAL ANGIOSPERM TREES OF THE WORLD

 Fig. 7.
 The wych elm of Sadova.

-A total of 56 trees were measured (compared to 40 envisaged), and samples were collected from 8 trees (compared to 4 envisaged), 30 segments (compared to 20 envisaged) were pretreated and subsequently radiocarbon dated.
+A number of 56 trees were measured (compared to 40 envisaged), samples were collected from 8 trees (compared to 4 envisaged), 30 sample segments were pretreated (compared to 20 envisaged) and 30 sample segments were AMS radiocarbon dated (compared to 20 envisaged).

 Objective 1.4.
 Dissemination of results.

-Action 1.4.2.
-3-5 presentations at international Conferences, such as AMS-15 (Sydney), Radiocarbon and the Environment (Gliwice) etc.
+Activity 1.4.2.
+A number of 3-5 presentations at international conferences such as AMS-15 (Sydney), Radiocarbon and the Environment (Gliwice) etc.

-Due to the COVID-19 pandemic, the scheduled conferences were postponed for the next year, except for the AMS-15 conference in Sydney, which took place online.
+Due to the COVID-19 pandemic, all conferences where the research team members were supposed to participate in 2021 were postponed to the following year, except for the AMS-15 Conference in Sydney, which took place online via the ZOOM platform (September 7-11, 2021).
+At this conference, we delivered a presentation, namely:

 Conclusions